dbrattli/Expression/README.md

 - **Pipelining** - for creating workflows.
 - **Composition** - for composing and creating new operators
+- **Fluent or Functional** syntax, i.e dot chain or pipeline operators.
 - **Pattern Matching** - an alternative flow control to `if-elif-else`.
 - **Error Handling** - Several error handling types
   - **Option** - for optional stuff and better `None` handling.
   - **Result** - for better error handling and enables railway-oriented programming in Python.
-  - **Try** - a simpler result type that pins the error to Exception.
+  - **Try** - a simpler result type that pins the error to an Exception.
 - **Collections** - immutable collections.
   - **Sequence** - a better
     [itertools](https://docs.python.org/3/library/itertools.html) and